xStarbound/xStarbound/README.md

 ### Cross-compilation from Linux to Windows

-To cross-compile from Windows to Linux:
+To cross-compile from Linux to Windows:

 1. Install CMake, WINE, MinGW-w64 and optionally Git (if not already preinstalled).
   - **Arch-/Debian-based distros (`apt`/`pacman`):** Install `cmake`, `wine`, `mingw-w64` and `git`.